DistributedCollective/Sovryn-frontend/README.md

 If you are unsure if your feature qualifies as a major or minor, please ask Victor Creed in the #sorcery channel of the Sovryn Discord server.

+### Working With UI

+All UI designs used for this repository should be available publically in [Google Drive folder as Adobe XD files](https://drive.google.com/drive/folders/1e_VljWpANJe0o4VmIkKU5Ewo56l9iMaM?usp=sharing)

 ## Security Vulnerabilities

 If you discover a security vulnerability within DApp, please send an e-mail to Victor Creed via creed-victor@protonmail.com.
 All security vulnerabilities will be promptly addressed.